Farouk157/Android-Automotive/Embedded_Linux/booting_from_SD_card/README.md

 ## I installed the emulator qemu also at the last link with u-boot

-## I installed my need kernel which is linux, customized it and generated the zImage and dtb file
+## I installed my needed kernel which is linux, customized it and generated the zImage and dtb file

 (https://github.com/Farouk157/Android-Automotive/tree/main/Embedded_Linux/customize_kernel)